Haufe-Lexware/wicked.portal-test/README.md

 $ DOCKER_PREFIX=haufelexware/wicked.
 DOCKER_TAG=latest ./run-<api|portal|kong-adapter>-tests.sh
 ```

 The above line will run the integration tests for the official Haufe-Lexware wicked.haufe.io docker images, having the `latest` tag.
-This will require that you will have checked out the `master` branch of `wicked.portal-test`, otherwise chances are good that the test suite will not match the container images' versions.
+This will require that you will have checked out the `master` branch of `wicked.test`, otherwise chances are good that the test suite will not match the container images' versions.

 In case your images are located on a private registry, you may also use the following environment variables: